 1. The Bizarre Buddha Park (Vientiane)

-Expecting to find a series of golden Buddhas, as we got used to seeing them represented in the Buddhist temples, we were stunned by what we actually found at the Buddha Park.
-Locals call this park the Xieng Khuan, which translates as “Spirit city”.
-The relatively small lawn-covered park is filled with over 200 statues portraying both Buddhist and Hindu mythology, many of them looking more menacing and grotesque than serene.
+Expecting to find a series of golden Buddha (as we got used to seeing them represented in Buddhist temples), we were stunned by what we actually found at the Buddha Park.
+Locals call this park Xieng Khuan, which translates as “Spirit city”.
+The relatively small lawn-covered park is filled with more than 200 statues portraying both Buddhist and Hindu mythology, many of them looking more menacing and grotesque than serene.

 Even though the statues and sculptures look like they were made of carved stone, they are actually made of concrete and steel.
 Two of the sculptures stand out, if for no other reason, at least for their size.